RandyParedis/autoplay/docs/Configuration.md

  will yield different results.
  - `generation`: This field contains all detailed information about which algorithms to use in generating the specific music itself.
 It describes the rules to follow in order to obtain the same result.
+(See the Algorithms page for details on individual algorithms.)
  It consists of:
     - `pitch`: The algorithm to use when creating the pitches.
 It can be one of the following:
        - `random-piano`: To generate completely random pitches, playable by a keyboard/piano.
        - `contain-stave`: To generate random pitches, contained within the stave.
+       - `brownian-motion`: An implementation of the Brownian Motion algorithm that is contained within the stave.
+Options for this algorithm are `pitch.min` and `pitch.max`, representing the ranges of the jumps.
        - Anything else will generate completely random pitches within the entire music range.
  - `export`: A small sub-tree, containing some values for exporting to MusicXML.
 When using the string `@VERSION@` in the elements of this sub-tree, the current version of autoplay